Pandalfer/Studanova/what to add.md

 Make it relatable:

-> “Perfect for GCSE, A-Level, and Uni students who want to stay organised and productive without the overwhelm.”
+> “Perfect for GCSE, A-Level, and Uni students who want to stay organised and productive without being overwhelmed.”

 This helps visitors know they’re in the right place.